 Other: Complied 89 points (45g/44a) in 62 games over two seasons with the Okotoks Oilers Bantam AAA team in the Alberta Major Bantam Hockey League from 2009-11…Won a gold medal with Team Alberta at the 2011 Western Canada Under-16 Challenge Cup (2g/3a in four games).

-Personal: His hometown of High River, Alberta was devastated by flooding in June 2013, forcing many families in the community from their homes…Grew up on the same street as Corban Knight, who was selected 135th overall by Florida in 2009 and spent time with Calgary in 2013-14.
+Personal: His hometown of High River, Alberta was devastated by flooding in June 2013, forcing many families in the community from their homes…Grew up on the same street as Corban Knight, who spent time with the Calgary Flames over the past two seasons.